Improve Your Communication with a Clear Objective

 Add your call to action

-If you can’t think of a specific action you’re asking people to take, it might be a good indicator that you don’t need that meeting, or you don’t need to give this presentation.
+If you can’t think of a specific action you’re asking people to take, it might be a good indication that you don’t need that meeting, or you don’t need to give this presentation.

 If there’s no action, there’s no point.